TheArturZh/RTerrainGenerator/README.md

 ## Building the project

-Building this project is absolutely optional, latest release can be dolwnloaded in Relseases tab.
+Building this project is not necessary, latest release can be dolwnloaded in Relseases tab.

 ### 1. Dependencies